usbong/game-off-2025post-test/README.md

 7) 20260805;<br/>
 +fixed: fireball explosion not displayed in the correct position when the hero simultaneously moves and the viewport along with it.
 This took me longer to fix due to the pertinent object variable for this animation image wasn't yet initialized as I had thought.
 The current code size has increased to `23,610` lines of code.
 Performing `code refactoring` will be necessary.

+8) 20260808;<br/>
++fixed: the z-index of effects like the fireball explosion getting put behind the coins by not including actors with type `EFFECT_ARRAY_ACTOR_ROLE_TYPE` in the list of actors whose z-index values are to be interchanged.
+I also note here that as the number of actors increases, certain objects like those for showing the hero's image and status bars could get displayed incorrectly;

 ## Select Software Development Productivity Tools